 I was first introduced to “Freddie” on Herbie Hancock’s fourth album on Blue Note, Empyrean Isles,1964.
-At the time I was studying music and saxophone in junior high.
+At the time, I was studying music and saxophone.
 First, I was drawn into the groove of Cantaloupe Island, but, as I listened more to the whole album, I became impressed with the trumpeter.

-He didn’t sound like any of the other trumpeters of the era I had been listening to, like Miles, Donald Byrd, Nat Adderley, Dizzy or Clark Terry.
-It was Hubbard’s dexterity and mastery of his horn, plus the “swag” and POWER!
-To coin another sports phrase Freddie was like a Power back among a field of average running backs, He just hit a little harder than the others.
+He didn’t sound like any of the other trumpeters of the era I’d been listening to, like Miles, Donald Byrd, Nat Adderley, Dizzy or Clark Terry.
+It was Hubbard’s dexterity and mastery of his horn, plus, the “swag” and POWER!
+To coin another sports phrase, Freddie was like a Powerback among a field of average running-backs.
+He hit a little harder than the others.
 Man.. those “runs” and glass-shattering high notes that seem to flow so easily from Hubb.

-I had not even seen Freddie live yet until early 1967.
-He was touring with a concept co-op band called the Jazz Communicators that included Joe Henderson, Herbie Lewis, Kenny Barron, and Mr. straight-ahead himself, Louis Hayes.
+I had not even seen Freddie live yet until , early 1967.
+He was touring with a concept co-op band called ,the Jazz Communicators.
+It included Joe Henderson, Herbie Lewis, Kenny Barron, and Mr. straight-ahead himself, Louis Hayes.

 Friday finally arrived , and we got such an early start ,we were the first ones to arrive at the club as only the workers were coming to punch-in for work that night .
-The anticipation of the frontline was just overwhelming to us.
+The anticipation of that frontline was just overwhelming to us.
 Wow !
 Joe Henderson and Freddie Hubbard.
-We decided to walk around to kill some time , one of the guys brought a joint that was rather poorly rolled in wheat straw papers and looked pregnant.
+We decided to walk around to kill some time. one of the guys brought a joint that was rather poorly rolled in wheat straw papers and looked pregnant.
 (Lol) so, we veered down to the far end of the Pier, away from prying-eyes.
 The five of us proceeded to enjoy the libations, though it was quite comical in our inexperience in these type matters.. the real comedy came as we began to experience the mini-explosions of burning seeds and stems as we laughed uncontrollably until we finished it.
-Then walking back to the front door , we were met by the ever-smiling Bassist/Manager, Howard Rumsey.
-He just said as we came in, “You Cats know the rules ,so enjoy yourselves..
-We took our up close seats” and ordered our “soft Cokes,” with strange assortments of cherries, limes and oranges garnishing the glass . that made us feel like we were fitting-in with the very hip and rather chatty crowd.
+Then, walking back to the front door , we were met by the ever-smiling Bassist/Manager, Howard Rumsey.
+He just said, as we came in, “You Cats know the rules ,so enjoy yourselves..
+We took our “up-close seats” and ordered our “soft Cokes,” with strange assortments of cherries, limes and oranges garnishing the glass . that made us feel like, we were fitting-in with the very hip and rather chatty crowd.
 Without any further delay, Howard came over the loudspeaker, “Ladies and Gentlemen, the Jazz Communicators!”

 The Power, the flow of ideas, trills ,choke notes Highs-lows ascending-descending, those long lung-busting phrases.
 Oh yeah, those little counter-melodies and rich harmonics,chock full of surprise quotes from classic tunes fused in-between, the sinewy side-bar lines Freddie is known for as a signature.